SonalSavaliya/-Structural-Protein-Sequences/README.md

 Random Forest is the best among all above models.
 KNN also works well whereas all other models give very poor performance.

 #### Future Work
- - Will build deep learning models
+ - Will work on some deep learning models